smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 We recommend setting this on a per-chain basis using the API, CLI, or GUI instead.

-Generally speaking, Chainlink contains built-in defaults for most of these settings that should work out of the box on all officially supported chains, so it's unlikely you'll need to make any changes here.
+In general, Chainlink nodes contain built-in defaults for most of these settings that should work out of the box on all officially supported chains, so it is unlikely you must make any changes here.

 ### BALANCE_MONITOR_ENABLED